wssmanojkumar/Minor_Code/README.md

 # Minor_Code

-COde for our project
+Code for our project is under code.pdf database is in .csv file
-database can be asked on demand only